 INTRODUCTION

 The MJO is the dominant mode of atmospheric variability at the intra- seasonal time scale, with a periodicity typically comprised between 30 and 60 days.
-Its core signal is associated with a mean eastward propagation of large-scale convective clusters loci (~10000 km across) from the Indian Ocean across to the Maritime Continent and then to the west Pacific basin at tropical latitudes.
+Its core signal is associated with a mean eastward propagation of large-scale convective loci (~10000 km across) from the Indian Ocean across to the Maritime Continent and then to the west Pacific basin at tropical latitudes.
 Convective anomalies decay east of the Indo-Pacific warm pool, but the associated atmospheric dynamics (zonal wind, sea level pressure, and geopotential height in all layers of the troposphere) are consistent and highly significant at the near-global scale (Zhang 2005).
-The impacts of the MJO inside the tropics include but are not limited to rainfall and convection, Tropical tropical Cyclone cyclone initiation and characteristic and Sea sea Surface surface temperatures; a comprehensive review of the climatic impacts of the MJO can be found in e.g. (Zhang, 2013).
+The impacts of the MJO inside the tropics include but are not limited to rainfall and convection, tropical cyclone initiation () and characteristic and sea surface temperatures; a comprehensive review of the climatic impacts of the MJO can be found in e.g. (Zhang, 2013).

-Outside the tropics, towards the mid and high latitudes of both hemispheres, distinct signatures of the MJO have been shown, and can be interpreted in terms of patterns of extratropical reponses to tropical diabatic heating anomalies (Ferranti & Palmer, 1990) (Wallace & Gutzler, 1981) in the framework of Rossby waves dispersion theory (Hoskins & Karoly, 1981).
+Outside the tropics, towards the mid and high latitudes of both hemispheres, distinct signatures of the MJO have been shown, and can be interpreted in terms of patterns of extratropical responses to tropical diabatic heating anomalies (Ferranti & Palmer, 1990) (Wallace & Gutzler, 1981) in the framework of Rossby waves dispersion theory (Hoskins & Karoly, 1981).

 For the Northern Hemisphere, the impact of the MJO on atmospheric variability has been clearly documented ().
-A series of study studies have refined the picture of MJO activity using the paradigm of atmospheric weather regimes, leading in particular to new insights in terms ofon the potential predictability of extra-tropical atmospheric circulation based on the MJO.
-Cassou (2008) has shown that weather regimes over the North Atlantic / European sector related to the North Atlantic Oscillation (NAO) are significantly affected by the MJO, leading to a potential predictability beyond the weather time-on climatic scales.
+A series of studies have refined the picture of MJO activity using the paradigm of atmospheric weather regimes, leading to new insights on the potential predictability of extra-tropical atmospheric circulation based on the MJO.
+Cassou (2008) has shown that weather regimes over the North Atlantic / European sector related to the North Atlantic Oscillation (NAO) are significantly affected by the MJO, leading to a potential predictability on climatic scales.
 Similarly (Riddle et al., 2012) have shown that over the North American region, several weather regimes resembling linear combinations of the Arctic Oscillation (AO) and the Pacific/North American (PNA) are significantly modulated by the MJO.
-See also (Ferranti & Palmer, 1990; Matthews, 2004).
+The reader is also referred to e.g. Ferranti & Palmer, 1990 and Matthews, 2004.

-In the Southern Hemisphere (SH), the counterpart of the AO, and leading mode of atmospheric variability, is the Southern Annular Mode (also called the Antarctic Oscillation of AAPAAO, or high latitude mode).
-It basically consists of an atmospheric mass transfer from the Antarctic region to the southern middle latitudes, with these those two regions experiencing out-of-phase surface pressure and geopotential height anomalies.
+In the Southern Hemisphere (SH), the counterpart of the AO, and leading mode of atmospheric variability, is the Southern Annular Mode (also called the Antarctic Oscillation of AAO, or high latitude mode).
+It basically consists of an atmospheric mass transfer from the Antarctic region to the southern middle latitudes, with those two regions experiencing out-of-phase surface pressure and geopotential height anomalies.
 The SAM positive (negative) phase translates into a poleward (equatorward) shift and a strengthening (weakening) of the mid latitude westerly wind belt.
-The SAM variability can be foundoccurs throughout the year, with a possible seasonal peak in December (Gong and Wang 1999).
+SAM variability occurs throughout the year, with a possible seasonal peak in December (Gong and Wang 1999).
 Its most obvious effects are mainly restricted to the lower and middle layers of the troposphere, although they were noted to extend to the upper levels and the stratosphere during the late austral spring season (Thompson and Wallace 2000).
-Attempts to investigate its modulation by the MJO - a summary of which is given hereafter - has have lead to somewhat conflicting conclusions, a summary of which is given hereafter:
+Attempts to investigate how SAM is modulated by the MJO - a summary of which is given hereafter - have lead to somewhat conflicting conclusions:

-(Carvalho, Jones, & Ambrizzi, 2005) indicate that the onset of negative phases of the SAM is related to the propagation of the Madden–Julian oscillation (MJO).
-Suppression of intraseasonal convective activity over Indonesia is observed in positive SAM phases.
+(Carvalho, Jones, & Ambrizzi, 2005) indicate that the onset of negative phases of the SAM is related to the propagation of the MJO.
+Suppression of intra-seasonal convective activity over Indonesia is observed in positive SAM phases.